 - Supply chain and economic analysis

 CMI research results include developing unique facilities, creating new intellectual property, including invention disclosures, research publications and open source software.
-CMI invention disclosures have led to dozens of patent applications filed, with more than two dozen patents issued.
+CMI invention disclosures have led to dozens of patent applications filed, with four dozen patents issued.
 CMI technologies are in use in industry, including through technology licenses.

 CMI has more than 300 people in leadership and research roles.
 The CMI organizational chart and more information about CMI researchers are available.